 May 10, 2005 – David Wayne dies from complications following a head-on car crash in Tacoma, Washington.
 He was 47.
 Wayne was the former lead singer of Metal Church.

 May 10, 1999 – Shel Silverstein, American singer, songwriter, poet, cartoonist, screenwriter, and author of children’s books, dies of a massive heart attack in Key West, Florida.
 He was 68.
-In addition to writing the classic book “The Giving Tree,” Silverstein also penned “A Boy Named Sue” for Johnny Cash (for which he won a Grammy in 1970), and many songs for Dr. Hook including “The Cover of the Rolling Stone.”
-He also had an avid following on Dr. Demento’s radio show with his novelty songs.
+In addition to writing the classic book “The Giving Tree,” Silverstein also penned hit songs, including “A Boy Named Sue” for Johnny Cash (for which he won a Grammy in 1970), and many songs for Dr. Hook including “The Cover of the Rolling Stone.”
+In addition, he had an avid following on Dr. Demento’s radio show with his novelty songs.